RESIDENTIAL CREATIVE COMMUNITY

 The Residential Creative Community is a way for CAM freshmen to connect with other CAM students, faculty, and staff on campus.
 Any CAM freshmen who will be staying at the City Heights Residence Hall can opt-in to being a part of the CAM RCC.
 Here what students in the RCC receive:

-• A CAM RCC roommate - Choosing to join the RCC means that you will be placed with another CAM student.
+• A CAM RCC roommate - Students who join the RCC by May 31, 2024 will be placed in a room at City Heights with another CAM RCC student.

 • Socializing and networking with other RCC students.

-• A CAM faculty mentor
+• A CAM faculty mentor.

 • A monthly CAM RCC newsletter highlighting arts events on and near campus.